Pvt. Howard Edward Rickman

 On October 11th, the ship sailed but took a southerly route away from Formosa and anchored in a cove off Palawan Island where it remained for ten days.
 Within the first 48 hours, five POWs died because of the conditions in the hold.
 The POWs managed to wire the hold's ventilation system into the ship's lighting system which had no light bulbs but did have power.
 For two days the POWs had fresh air until the Japanese discovered what they had done and turned off the power to the system.

-A short time later with the number of POWs developing heat blisters increasing, the Japanese transferred a large number of POWs from the second hold to the ship's number one hold, since the Japanese did not want the ship to turn into a death ship.
+A short time later with the number of POWs developing heat blisters increasing, the Japanese transferred a large number of POWs from the first hold to the ship's number second hold, since the they did not want the ship to turn into a death ship.
 800 POWs were moved to this hold which was partially filled with coal.
 During this move, one POW was shot attempting to escape.

 The stay in the cove resulted in the ship missing an air raid by American planes on ships in the Manila Bay, but it is known that the ship was attacked, once, by American planes while in the cove.
 The Arisan Maru returned to the Manila on October 20th, where it joined a convoy of twelve ships.

-Some of the POWs in the second hold were able to climb out and reattach the rope ladders and dropped them into the holds.
-They also dropped ropes down to the POWs in both holds.
+Some of the POWs in the first hold were able to climb out and reattach the rope ladders and dropped them into the holds.
 All of the surviving POWs were able to get onto the deck of the ship.
+On the ship's deck an American major spoke to the POWs, he said, "Boys, we're in a hellva a jam - but we've been in jams before.
+Remember just one thing: We're American soldiers.
+Let's play it that way to the very end of the script."
+Right after he spoke, a chaplain said to them, "Oh Lord, if it be thy will to take us now, give us the strength to be men."
 At first, few POWs attempted to escape the ship.

 As the ship got lower in the water, more POWs